 You can also save your load conditions from a complete model and then recover those load conditions in a new file.
 Those options, as well as the option for generating load combinations, are all under the Home Ribbon Menu - Load Conditions group.

-This is contrary to the behavior in RAM Structural System, where rigid diaphragms and linear-elastic braces are the norm.
+This is contrary to the behavior in RAM Structural System - Ram Frame, where rigid diaphragms and linear-elastic braces are the norm and hence load combinations with negative terms are the default.

 Yes, in the Load Combinations Generation Dialog, at the lower left is a folder selection which defaults to C:\Program Files\Bentley\Engineering\RAM Elements\ComboGenerators\. in the main module the program will list each file with a .rag extension for selection.
 These *.rag files are plain text files with simple code to express how load combinations should be generated using constants, Boolean operators (AND, OR), and load types.